Two wheels to adventure: Bikes and why we love them | National Library of Australia (NLA)

 Two wheels to adventure: Bikes and why we love them

-Tony Wheeler (founder of Lonely Planet) and historian Dr Daniel Oakman join the Library's Rebecca Fleming in conversation, drawing on the Library's incredible collections to discuss all things cycling.
+Tony Wheeler AO (founder of Lonely Planet) and historian Dr Daniel Oakman joined the Library's Dr Rebecca Fleming in conversation, drawing on the Library's incredible collections to discuss all things cycling.

-From small commutes to epic journeys, home-made contraptions to technical wizardry, come and hear why cycling remains one of the world’s most popular and enjoyable methods of travel, and how it continues to evolve.
+From small commutes to epic journeys, home-made contraptions to technical wizardry, we heard about why cycling remains one of the world’s most popular and enjoyable methods of travel, and how it continues to evolve.

 Cyclists racing on a road lined with spectators